mertfozzy/mertfozzy/README.md

 ### 👨‍💻 About Me

 I graduated from **Beykoz University, Computer Engineering** department.
-Currently, I work as an **L1 & L2 IT Support Specialist** in an Deutsche Bank, ensuring bank is running smooth operations.
+Currently, I work as an **L1 & L2 IT Support Specialist** in Deutsche Bank, ensuring bank is running smooth operations.

 My passion lies in automation and building robust systems.
-While mastering IT operations, I am actively following the **Spring Boot Roadmap** to transition into a professional **Backend Developer** role.

-* 🔭 I’m currently working on: **PowerShell Automation Tools & Spring Boot Projects**
+* 🔭 I’m currently working on: **PowerShell Automation Tools**
 * 🌱 I’m currently learning: **Microservices, Advanced Java, System Architecture**
 * ⚡ Fun fact: I believe a lazy system administrator is the best administrator because they automate everything!